Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Best Tools for Painting Your Kitchen Cabinets

-Preparing and painting wood cabinets is a tedious process no matter what, but you're going to save a lot of time and energy using tools that make the work easier.
-I paint cabinets several times per year for my painting business and I'm going to talk about the tools and supplies listed below are the ones I use for my projects.
+Preparing and painting wood cabinets is a tedious process, but you'll save a lot of time and energy using tools that make the work easier.
+I paint cabinets several times per year for my painting business and the tools and supplies listed below are the ones I use for my projects.

 Sanding is everyone's least favorite part of any painting project, but it's a step you don't want to skip.
-When you're faced with the task of having to sand over twenty doors, an orbital sander is a must because it's a lot easier and more effective than sanding doors without one.
-Not only will your hand feel numb at the end of the day, but the sanding itself will be less effective without an electric sander.
+When you have to sand over 20 cabinet doors, an orbital sander is a must because it's a lot easier and more effective than sanding doors without one.

 There are many sanders to choose from, but I'm a long time user of Makita power tools.
-I own a Makita drill and their sub-compact, impact driver, which is my favorite tool for removing and installing cabinet doors.
-I also own and use the Makita orbital sander to do the sanding for all of my cabinet projects.
+I own a Makita drill and their sub-compact impact driver, my favorite for removing and installing cabinet doors and drawers.
+I also use the Makita orbital sander to do the sanding for all of my cabinet projects.
 This is an awesome sander if you're looking for one that will last.
-The sander has five speeds and accepts any 5-inch sanding disc.
+The sander has five speeds and uses five-inch sanding discs.

 3M Hand Masker

-What the hand masker does is it applies tape and plastic to the surface at the same time, instead of having to tear off tape and do this separately.
-I couldn't imagine doing my projects without this tool.
-I've owned and used the same masker now for close to twenty years.
-The plastic rolls come in various sizes, but 48-inch is what I use to cover door openings, appliances, and countertops.
-The 99-inch rolls are perfect for draping down over walls and windows.
-I also use the same plastic to set up a dust barrier between the kitchen and adjacent room.
+The 3M hand masker applies tape and plastic to the surface simultaneously to save time.
+The plastic rolls come in various sizes, but I really like the 48-inch rolls for covering cabinet door openings, appliances, and countertops.
+The 99-inch rolls are perfect for covering walls, entry doors and large windows.
+I use the 99-inch plastic to set up a dust barrier between the kitchen and adjacent room.

 Rotating Spray Rack and Drying Rack

-Using a rotating rack is a must when spraying the doors.
-This allows you to stand in one place and spin the door with ease instead of having to walk around the door over and over.
-You can certainly spray doors off buckets, but there's too much fatigue from constantly bending down, and you also lose time waiting for paint to dry on one side of the door before you can turn the door over to paint the other side.
+Using a rotating spray rack is awesome for spray painting cabinet doors because you can stand in one place and spin the door with ease instead of having to walk around the door over and over.
+You can spray paint doors off buckets, but there's too much fatigue from constantly bending down, and you also lose time waiting for paint to dry on one side of the door before you can turn the door over to paint the other side.

-The rotating spray rack that I use, along with the matching drying racks, allow me to spray both sides of the door on the same day and store them on the drying rack with the wet side down, literally saving two to three days not having to wait for one side to dry.
-As a painter and small business owner, using those racks enables me to make money faster.
+The rotating spray rack that I use, along with the matching drying racks, allow me to spray both sides of the door on the same day and store them on the drying rack with the wet side down, saving two to three days not having to wait for one side to dry.
+The racks were a game-changer for my painting business.

-I own and use a Graco 495 airless sprayer for all of my cabinet painting projects until I started using the Graco GX19 Finish Pro.
+I own a Graco 495 airless sprayer and used it exclusively for all of my cabinet painting projects until I started using the Graco GX19 Finish Pro.
 This sprayer is a lot cheaper and easier to transport.
 I love my Graco 495, but the GX19 airless sprayer has become my go-to for painting cabinets.
 I've used Graco spray equipment throughout my painting career and definitely recommend the brand.
-I use fine finish tips and leveling paint to get a super smooth finish on doors.
+I use fine finish tips and pigmented pre-catalyzed lacquer to get a super smooth finish on cabinet doors.

-Renting a contractor-grade Graco sprayer from a paint store, or rental shop, is the way to go if you only plan on using it one time.
+Renting a contractor-grade Graco sprayer from a paint store or rental shop is another option to consider if you only plan on using it one time.
 Paint sprayer rentals are cheap for only a day or two of spraying.

 Zip Wall Dust Barrier System

-I use the Zip Wall dust barrier in my customers homes for dust and over-spray protection.
+I use the Zip Wall dust barrier in my customers' homes for dust and over-spray protection.
 This product was a game-changer for me and well worth the investment if you're a painter who will use it more than once.
-I own four of the 12-foot poles so I have a little extra length for vaulted ceilings, but the 10-foot poles cost less and work fine in most kitchens.
+I use the 12-foot poles so I have a little extra length for vaulted ceilings, but the 10-foot poles cost less and work fine in most kitchens.

-The Zip Wall makes setting up a dust barrier so much easier because I don't have to climb up my ladder anymore to tape plastic to the ceiling, or worry about the tape pulling paint off the ceiling upon removal.
-I also don't have to worry about the plastic falling down, which was an ongoing problem before I started using this product.
+The Zip Wall makes setting up a dust barrier so much easier because you don't have to climb up a ladder anymore to tape plastic to the ceiling, or worry about the tape pulling paint off the ceiling when you take it down.
+Using these poles eliminates the chances of the plastic falling down during your painting project.

 Best Supplies for Painting Wood Cabinets